 The baud rate is the rate at which information is transferred in a communication channel.
 Baud rate is commonly used when discussing electronics that use serial communication.
 In the serial port context, "9600 baud" means that the serial port is capable of transferring a maximum of 9600 bits per second.

 At baud rates above 76,800, the cable length will need to be reduced.
-The higher the baud rate, the more sensitive the cable becomes to the quality of installation, such as how much of the wire is untwisted around each device.
+The higher the baud rate, the more sensitive the cable becomes to the quality of installation, due to how much of the wire is untwisted around each device.